A Musing Adventures with Rollerskating…

 My frustrations with this film however are three-fold.
 Firstly, despite the fact Kira is the double of Danny’s girl, Danny seems to have forgotten this.. so much for remembering the muse who inspired him.
 It turns out that as she is a muse she isn’t allowed to fall in love, which might explain it.
 Or maybe she’s just a tease.

 Secondly, why didn’t Danny open his nightclub earlier as roller skates were invented and patented in the 18th century.
-Also in connection with information from Wikipedia, if he had wanted to open a roller discos then he would had the full backing of the The Roller Skating Rink Operators Association who encouraged the public in the use of roller skates.
-And thirdly, did Gene Kelly really need the money?
+Also reading up Wikipedia, if he had wanted to open a roller discos then he would had the full backing of the The Roller Skating Rink Operators Association who encouraged the public in the use of roller skates.
+And thirdly, and most importantly did Gene Kelly really need the money?
+Could he not have done an earlier episode of The Love Boat (1977–1987)?

 Weeper Rating: 😦 : 😦 😦😦 😦 😦 😦 :-(/10